-Debrecen is where you should go to experience the real Hungary of the betyar (cowboys) and the czardas (inns).
+Debrecen and it's surrounding countryside is where you should go to experience the real Hungary of the betyar (cowboys) and the czardas (inns).
 Far from Budapest and its Germanic influences, this is a city where the nineteenth-century patriotism that awoke the Hungarian nation is still running strong, aided and abetted both by a Calvinist stubbornness and by the youthful idealism of its large student population.
 Although it's Hungary's second city, it is both easy to manage and – with a forest within city limits – as close to nature as a city can be.
 It is also the gateway to the stunning Hortobagy National Park, a piece of Asian steppe in Central Europe.

-The other focus of the town is conveniently located at the end of the #1 tram line running north from the station via Kossuth tér: the area around the University and The Great Forest (Nagyerdő), which is really a fancy name for the admittedly large city park.
-There, you can find restaurants and bars dotted around, as well as the much respected Aquaticum spa.Read More
+The other focus of the town is located at the end of the #1 tram line running north from the station via Kossuth tér: the area around the University and The Great Forest (Nagyerdő), which is really a fancy name for the admittedly large city park.
+There, you can find restaurants, bars, a botanical garden, a zoo and a large amusement park, as well as the august Aquaticum spa.